88lexd/lexd-solutions/wordpress/3-app-configuration/prometheus-grafana-helm/README.md

 # Helm Chart - Prometheus and Grafana
-Deploys Prometheus and Grafana into the Kubernetes cluster.
+Deploys Prometheus, Grafana and Loki into the Kubernetes cluster.

 This chart was inspired by:
   - https://devopscube.com/setup-prometheus-monitoring-on-kubernetes/